geoffrey4444/spectre-cpp-basics/README.md

 * Variadic programming & parameter packs
 * Grab bag: ternary operator, auto, trailing return type, static_cast<>, ...
 * Minimizing allocations, move and copy semantics

+The content is divided into lessons, but each lesson might take more than one meeting.
+Solutions prepared in advance for each lesson are in `Solutions/`, while the actual code written during each meeting is in `MeetingCodes/`.